mazx4960/Website-Blog/README.md

 * Display day scehdule on home page
 * Updating the current location based on current time
 * Tagging the blog post to the location
+* Change the home page interface: displaying only the daily schedule and adding new post while collapsing the posts today as well as the notifications

 ### Minor updates
 * Add time stamp to comments